-A. There is hereby created a Union Business Leave Bank that shall be administered by the State with a monthly report of the balance and withdrawals provided to the Union.
-The Bank shall be established by a transfer, upon written authorization from the member, of seven and one-half (7.5) hours of personal leave from each new bargaining unit member.
-As a condition of employment such bargaining unit members shall donate seven and one-half (7.5) hours of personal leave when the bargaining unit member's balance is at least seven and one-half (7.5) hours or more and such leave shall be transferred to the Bank.
+- A. There is hereby created a Union Business Leave Bank that shall be administered by the State with a monthly report of the balance and withdrawals provided to the Union.
+The Bank shall be established by a transfer, upon written authorization from the member, of seven and one-half (7:30) hours of personal leave from each new bargaining unit member.
+Bargaining unit members shall donate seven and one-half (7:30) hours of personal leave when the bargaining unit member's balance is at least seven and one-half (7:30) hours or more and such leave shall be transferred to the Bank.
+Bargaining unit members initial withdrawal and transfer to the Bank shall be as follows: - 1.
+Three hours and forty-five minutes (3:45) of personal leave shall be withdrawn and transferred to the Bank after (30) calendar days of employment. - 2.
+The remaining three hours and forty-five minutes (3:45) shall be withdrawn and transferred to the Bank after one hundred-twenty (120) calendar days of employment.